 I recently represented a contractor who was able to successfully foreclose on and now has a franchise for a fiber optic conduit in the public right away.
 The case arose out of a statutory construction lien and the opposing parties were the City of Portland and many major cable companies.
 The owner of the conduit went into bankruptcy and later one of the other potential owners went into bankruptcy, involving me in an association with a New York bankruptcy firm.

 In a case against the Washington Department of Labor and Industries, I was the lead counsel.
-The case began in 1990 as an appeal of a safety citation and went through an administrative trial, a petition to the Board, another appeal to Superior Court and finally to the Court of Appeals of the State of Washington, Division II in 1996.
+The case began in 1990 as an appeal of a safety citation and went through an administrative trial, a petition to the Board, another appeal to Superior Court and finally in 1996 to the Court of Appeals of the State of Washington, Division II.

 I have done the negotiation and review of innumerable real estate transactions.
-Recently I have worked on foreclosure rescue fraud.
+Recently I worked on a foreclosure rescue fraud.

-I have done many termination of parental rights cases, both at the trial level and through appeal, Court of Appeals and Supreme Court.
+I have done many termination of parental rights cases, both at the trial level and through appeal to the Oregon Court of Appeals and Oregon Supreme Court.